* This is the Professional Version. *

 Toothache is usually caused by dental caries and its consequences.

-Caries (see Caries) causes pain when the lesion extends through the enamel into dentin.
+Caries (see page Caries) causes pain when the lesion extends through the enamel into dentin.
 Pain usually occurs after stimulation from cold, heat, sweet food or drink, or brushing; these stimuli cause fluid to move within dentinal tubules to induce a response in the pulp.
 As long as the discomfort does not persist after the stimulus is removed, the pulp is likely healthy enough to be maintained.
 This is referred to as normal dentinal sensitivity, reversible pulpalgia, or reversible pulpitis.

-Pulpitis (see Pulpitis) is inflammation of the pulp, typically due to advancing caries, cumulative minor pulp damage resulting from previous large restorations, a defective restoration, or trauma.
+Pulpitis (see page Pulpitis) is inflammation of the pulp, typically due to advancing caries, cumulative minor pulp damage resulting from previous large restorations, a defective restoration, or trauma.
 It may be reversible or irreversible.
 Pressure necrosis frequently results from pulpitis.
 Pain may be spontaneous or in response to stimulation, particularly heat or cold.
 In both cases, pain lingers for a minute or longer.
 Once the pulp becomes necrotic, pain ends briefly (hours to weeks).
 Subsequently, periapical inflammation (apical periodontitis) or an abscess develops.

 Periapical abscess may follow untreated caries or pulpitis.
 The tooth is exquisitely sensitive to percussion (tapping with a metal dental probe or tongue blade) and chewing.
 The abscess may point intraorally and eventually drain or may become a cellulitis.